tudo75/gpu-fan-control/README.md

 * [ ] Handle multiple Nvidia GPU on same system
 * [ ] Create a daemon/service to apply custom setting on boot
 * [ ] Add a logging system
+* [ ] Replace nvidia-smi results with a custom panel